IBM/watson-discovery-food-reviews/README.md

 ![disco_create_collection](doc/source/images/create-collection.png)

-Creating the **Discovery Collection** and populating the .env file (see next step) with the appropriate credentials is all that is required to run the app.
+Creating the **Discovery Collection** and populating the .env file with the appropriate credentials is all that is required to deploy and run the app.
 Once started, the app will load all of the data files into your collection.
 For details on how to do this manually, go to the [Discovery collection configuration details](#discovery-collection-configuration-details) section below.

 To locate your `environment_id` and `collection_id` values for your collection, click the drop-down button at the top of your collection panel.